catenax-ng/gh-org-checks/README.md

   - [TRG 2.03: Repo structure](https://eclipse-tractusx.github.io/docs/release/trg-2/trg-2-3)

 ## How to run the service
-The service will run checks across Github repositories from a given GitHub organization
+The service will run checks across GitHub repositories from a given GitHub organization

 set the following environment variables: